τάξεις of the Sublime that Reopen Meaning After

 Its Gnostic Prometheus stages revolt against Prophetic Ontology, opposing the limits of creaturely finitude with spectral transcendence.
 Against embodied justice, poetic judgment, and the exile of the “de-metaphysicals” (those who reduce reality to simulation, system, or analytics), Singularity attempts its totalizing ascent.

 Yet the poietic justice of embodiment unmasks this engineered revolt: Christopoiesis is art that kinesthetically images the reversal of those who deny metaphysics—art that judges what has been denied by the very depth of its denial.
-At its most trenchant, it renders parody tragic, turning simulation against itself through through exposing the ethical vacuum by which simulation draws in and drafts the innocent.
+At its most trenchant, it renders parody tragic, turning simulation against itself through exposing the ethical vacuum by which simulation draws in and drafts the innocent.

 The sublime becomes not an escape from history, but its metaphysical intensification—calling forth the heart as the site where humanity’s apocatastatic unfolding may again spark its intended warmth by fire.